kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

   and "kem_encapsulation".
 - One extensions can be added to the `ServerHello` message: "cached_information".

-KEM-auth preserves the same cryptographic negotiation with the addition of the KEM algorithms to the "signature_algorithms".
+KEM-Auth preserves the same cryptographic negotiation with the addition of the KEM algorithms to the "signature_algorithms".

 ### Client Hello

-KEMTLS uses the `ClientHello` message as described for TLS 1.3.
+KEM-Auth uses the `ClientHello` message as described for TLS 1.3.
 When used in a pre-distributed mode, however, two extensions are mandatory: "cached_information" and "kem_encapsulation" for server authentication.
 This extensions are described later in the document.

-Note that in KEM-auth with pre-distributed information, the client's `Certificate` message gets send alongside the `ClientHello` one for mutual authentication.
+Note that in KEM-Auth with pre-distributed information, the client's `Certificate` message gets send alongside the `ClientHello` one for mutual authentication.

 ### Server Hello

-KEMTLS uses the `ServerHello` message as described for TLS 1.3.
+KEM-Auth uses the `ServerHello` message as described for TLS 1.3.
 When used in a pre-distributed mode, however, one extension is mandatory: "cached_auth_key" for server authentication.
 This extension is described later in the document.